mahmoudmatar01/mahmoudmatar01/README.md

 <p align="left"> <a href="https://twitter.com/@m7mudmatr" target="blank"><img src="https://img.shields.io/twitter/follow/@m7mudmatr?logo=twitter&style=for-the-badge" alt="@m7mudmatr" /></a> </p>

-- 🎓 Computer Science Student **🌍 Tanta University**
+- 🎓 Computer Science Student
+- 🌍 Tanta University

 - 💬 About Me:
-  software student with a strong foundation in programming and software principles.
+-  Software student with a strong foundation in programming and software principles.
    I always strive to achieve good results, and I can adapt quickly to changing fields and contexts.
 I can also confront critical challenges and ensure ultimate success.
 In addition to my continuous thirst for
    knowledge and gaining experience, I can understand and grasp new technologies quickly.

 - 📫 How to reach me:  mahmmoudmatar49@gmail.com
 -  👀 I’m interested in programming and Software engineering